serverlesstechnology/dynamo-es/README.md

 # dynamo-es

-> A DynamoDB implementation of the `EventStore` trait in cqrs-es.
+> A DynamoDB implementation of the `PersistedEventRepository` trait in cqrs-es.

 Requires access to DynamoDb with existing tables.
 This can be created locally using the included `docker-compose.yml` file with CLI configuration of test tables included in the `Makefile`.